1-Platform/one-platform/packages/opc-base/README.md

 ## Getting Started

-Copy the `config.example.json` fil in `dev folder`, rename it as `config.json` and provide the configuration values needed to load the variables.
+Copy the `config.example.json` file in `dev folder`, rename it as `config.json` and provide the configuration values needed to load the variables.

 ### Installation